 hostnamectl command, you are not required to reboot the system to see the effects of the hostname change.

 However, to change your hostname permanently, you’ll also need to edit your

-nano, open the file and replace all the occurrences of your old hostname with the new hostname.
+/etc/hosts file.
+Then, with the editor of your choice, for example, Nano, open the file and replace all the occurrences of your old hostname with the new hostname.

 sudo nano /etc/hosts